 David Bottoms was born in 1949 in Canton, Georgia.
 His most recent work includes Otherworld, Underworld, Prayer Porch (Copper Canyon Press, 2018) and We Almost Disappear (Copper Canyon Press, 2011).
 His first collection, Shooting Rats at the Bibb County Dump (1980), was selected by Robert Penn Warren for the 1979 Walt Whitman Award.

-Bottoms is currently the Poet Laureate of Georgia and holds the Amos Distinguished Chair in English Letters at Georgia State University.
+Bottoms served as the ninth poet laureate of Georgia from 2000–2012 and held the Amos Distinguished Chair in English letters at Georgia State University.
 He died in Atlanta on March 10, 2023.